alanxoc3/pico-8-work/2023-bwpicodex/README.md

 - Metronome    -- later games removed this restriction
 - Mimic        -- later games removed this restriction
 - Transform    -- later games removed this restriction

+Should sleep talk be able to select rest?
+I think so, like the OG games.
+Sleep talk cannot select itself. (no difference)